-At your follow-up visits, your doctor will advise you to perform certain tests looking for a recurrence or to detect other types of cancer.
+At your follow-up visits, your doctor will order certain exams to look for recurrences or to detect other types of cancer.

-It’s important that your doctor helps you determine what follow-up care plan is the most appropriate for your particular case.
+It’s important that your doctor help you determine what follow-up care plan is the most appropriate for your particular case.

-Each patient should clarify all of their questions, doubts, or uncertainties related to their follow-up plan with the doctor.
+Each patient should clarify all of their questions, problems, or uncertainties related to their follow-up plan with their doctor.

 For other types of clinical care, patients can continue to see their general practitioner and other specialists.